Former Pakistani Prime Minister Imran Khan and his wife charged with corruption - ExBulletin

 Former Pakistani Prime Minister Imran Khan and his wife charged with corruption

-ISLAMABAD — A Pakistani court on Tuesday indicted former Prime Minister Imran Khan and his wife Bushra Bibi on charges of receiving land as a bribe during his tenure as prime minister, his party said.
+ISLAMABAD – A Pakistani court on February 27 indicted former Prime Minister Imran Khan and his wife Bushra Bibi on charges of receiving land as a bribe while abusing his office during his tenure as prime minister, his party declared.

+The latest charges follow a series of convictions against Khan in the months leading up to the February 8 national elections, in which his supporters won the largest number of seats.

-The trial took place on the premises of a prison.
-The couple pleaded not guilty, the party said.
+The couple pleaded not guilty to the charges against them, the Khans Pakistan Tehreek-e-Insaf (PTI) party said.

-READ: Former Pakistan Prime Minister Imran Khan and his wife sentenced to 7 years in prison for illegal marriage
+His supporters ran as independents rather than as a single bloc after his party was booted from the election.

-But its opposition parties led by the Sharif and Bhutto dynasties have concocted an alliance to form a minority coalition government.
+But opposition parties, led by the Sharif and Bhutto dynasties, cobbled together an alliance to form a minority coalition government.

 The latest indictment concerns Al-Qadir Trust, a non-governmental social organization established by Khan and his third wife Bushra Bibi in 2018, while he was still in office.

-READ: Former Pakistan PM Khan gets 14 years in prison in third conviction

-Prosecutors say the trust was a front for Khan to receive valuable land as a bribe from a real estate developer, Malik Riaz Hussain, who is one of the world's most successful businessmen. rich and most powerful people in Pakistan.
+Prosecutors say the trust was a front for Khan to receive a valuable 24-hectare plot of land in a district outside Islamabad and another large plot of land near Khan's hilltop mansion in the capital, as a bribe. wine of real estate developer Malik Riaz Hussain, one of the richest in Pakistan. and the most powerful businessmen.

+Mr Hussain, who did not appear before an anti-corruption agency to submit his response to the summons sent to him in late 2023, has denied any wrongdoing.

 |